TurboGears/tg2docs/docs/index.rst

 :ref:`recipes-and-faq`
     Simple code samples to answer commonly asked questions about development and deployment of TurboGears

+:ref:`extensions-and-tools`
+    Discover new extensions and tools to enhance your installation of TurboGears.

 :ref:`testimonials`
     A selection of papers and comments showing how TurboGears helped other